 "You are free to go," the robot said.
 "With our apologies.
 We are merely doing our jobs.
-Thank belongings.
+Thank you."

+Polchik started to protest--he knew he was right--but the kids were already gathering up their belongings.
 He hadn't even ripped the car, which was probably where they had it locked away.
 But he knew it was useless.
 He was the guinea pig in this experiment, not the robot.
 It was all painfully clear.
-He knew if he interfered, if he overrode the robot's decision, it would only add to the cloud under which the robot had put him: short temper, taking a gift from a neighborhood merchant, letting the robot outmaneuver him in the apartment, false stop on Kyser...and now this.
+He knew if he interfered, if he overrode the robot's decision, it would only add to the cloud under which the robot had put him: short temper, taking a gift from a neighborhood merchant, letting the robot out-maneuver him in the apartment, false stop on Kyser...and now this.
 Suddenly, all Mike Polchik wanted was to go back, get out of harness, sign out, and go home to bed.
 Wet carpets and all.
 Just to bed.